JoBase/jobase.github.io/README.md

 ```

 If the installation fails, check your version of Python isn't too old.
-JoBase supports Python 3.6 or greater.
+JoBase is compatible on Python 3.6 or greater.
 If the installation succeeds, you can continue by typing the following command to run a basic exmaple.

 ```